openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/ov-api-vs-optimum.rst

 The advantages of using OpenVINO for LLM deployment:

-●	OpenVINO requires fewer dependencies than frameworks like Hugging Face and PyTorch, resulting in a **smaller binary size and reduced memory footprint**, making deployments easier and updates more manageable.
+●	**OpenVINO requires fewer dependencies** than frameworks like Hugging Face and PyTorch, resulting in a smaller binary size and reduced memory footprint, making deployments easier and updates more manageable.

-●	Offers **optimized LLM inference**; provides a full C/C++ API, leading to faster operation than Python-based runtimes; includes a Python API for rapid development, with the option for further optimization in C++.
+●	**Offers optimized LLM inference**; provides a full C/C++ API, leading to faster operation than Python-based runtimes; includes a Python API for rapid development, with the option for further optimization in C++.

-●	Provides **compression and precision management techniques** such as 8-bit and 4-bit weight compression, including embedding layers, and storage format reduction.
+●	**Provides compression and precision management techniques** such as 8-bit and 4-bit weight compression, including embedding layers, and storage format reduction.
 This includes fp16 precision for non-compressed models and int8/int4 for compressed models, like GPTQ models from Hugging Face.

-●	Supports a **wide range of deep learning models and architectures** including text, image, and audio generative models like Llama 2, MPT, OPT, Stable Diffusion, Stable Diffusion XL.
+●	**Supports a wide range of deep learning models and architectures** including text, image, and audio generative models like Llama 2, MPT, OPT, Stable Diffusion, Stable Diffusion XL.
 This enables the development of multimodal applications, allowing for write-once, deploy-anywhere capabilities.

-●	**Enhanced inference capabilities**: fused inference primitives such as Scaled Dot Product Attention, Rotary Positional Embedding, Group Query Attention, and Mixture of Experts.
+●	**Enhances inference capabilities**: fused inference primitives such as Scaled Dot Product Attention, Rotary Positional Embedding, Group Query Attention, and Mixture of Experts.
 It also offers advanced features like in-place KV-cache, dynamic quantization, KV-cache quantization and encapsulation, dynamic beam size configuration, and speculative